-The Department of Veterans Affairs has recently announced a new budget busting plan to massively number of veterans sent to private providers and clinics despite serious concerns over quality and capability of the for-profit industry.
+The Department of Veterans Affairs has recently announced a new budget busting plan to massively increase the number of veterans sent to private providers and clinics despite serious concerns over quality and capability of the for-profit industry.

 The plan creates new access standards for private health care as part of a bigger effort driven by the Koch brothers, health care industry, and their allies in congress to privatize most veterans’ health care and eventually turn the VA into a mere insurance like voucher program.